This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 In addition, some essential oils can also have a highly disruptive effect on the insect’s metabolism or even be fatal.

 What Is The Best Essential Oil To Repel Ticks?

 There are many essential oils that can help to avoid ticks, there is no such thing as the best against ticks.
 Based on several studies I have compiled a list of the most effective tick repellent essential oils.
-However, it cannot be said with certainty that which oil is the number one natural tick repellent because all oils have different strong effects depending on the environment i.e. temperature, humidity, etc., how the oil is used and on which carrier it is used.
+However, it cannot be said with certainty which oil is the number one natural tick repellent because all oils have different strong effects depending on the environment i.e. temperature, humidity, etc., how the oil is used and on which carrier it is used.

 Cedarwood essential oil is toxic to ticks.
 Cedarwood oil is one of the best essential oils to use as a tick repellent.
 Moreover, cedarwood oil is safe for people and animals when used as instructed.